 Since November 2019 I have actively started doing science outreach activities and realized that I actually enjoy teaching.
 I have talked about these activities in my science outreach and public engagement page.

-As of January 2021 I am starting as a postdoctoral researcher at DTU Compute, in the “Fairness and Bias” project led by Prof. Aasa Feragen (DTU Compute) and Prof. Melanie Ganz (NRU).
+As of January 2021 I started as a postdoctoral researcher at DTU Compute, in the “Fairness and Bias” project led by Prof. Aasa Feragen (DTU Compute) and Prof. Melanie Ganz (NRU).